 Master classes provide a more intensive, advanced learning opportunity for seasoned professionals or those whose work has a specialized focus.
-They are two-hour oral seminars with emphasis on clinical applications and/or science backed by appropriate levels of evidence and are presented at an advanced level.
+They are two-hour oral seminars that may be presented either in person or virtually (pre-recorded), with emphasis on clinical applications and/or science backed by appropriate levels of evidence and are presented at an advanced level.
 Presenters, who are invited by the Convention Program Committee, demonstrate recognized expertise in their area and have experience presenting continuing professional education programs.
-Smaller class sizes allow for more in-depth instruction and interaction with presenters as well as peer-to-peer learning.
-Some master classes may include a demonstration or hands-on component for those who are seeking a more immersive learning experience.
-Master classes are ticketed courses with an additional fee for attendance and overflow viewing is not offered.
-Master classes count for 2 hours of PDHs.
+Master classes count for 2 hours of Professional Development Hours (PDHs).

-Seminars are standard concurrent sessions intended to provide in-depth, continuing education for speech-language pathologists and audiologists, and speech-language-hearing scientists.
+Seminars are standard concurrent sessions intended to provide in-depth, continuing education for audiologists, speech-language pathologists, and speech-language-hearing scientists.
 Emphasis is on clinical applications and research advances, backed by appropriate levels of evidence.
-Content is specifically tailored to fit the time period.
-Oral seminars count for 1 hour or 2 hours of Professional Development Hours (PDHs), depending on session length.
+Content is tailored to fit the time period.
+Oral seminars may be presented as either live, in-person sessions or pre-recorded virtual sessions.
+Some presenters may be invited by the Convention Program Committee to present on a particular topic to enhance the education program.
+Oral seminars count for 1 hour of PDHs.

-Posters presentations combine a verbal presentation with a visual aid to facilitate the rapid communication of scientific ideas.
-During these presentations, viewers visually guide themselves at their own pace through the basics of the study displayed on the poster board, allowing the presenter to focus on explanation, clarification, and discussion of key elements of the work and to answer questions.
-The poster presentation format is less formal and more interactive than an oral seminar, as it provides the opportunity for viewers to engage in discussion and to have one-on-one interactions with both the presenter and fellow viewers.
-Each poster counts for 15 minutes of PDHs and up to six poster viewings may be claimed for continuing education credit during the 90 minute time block.
+Poster presentations combine a verbal presentation with a visual aid to facilitate the rapid communication of scientific ideas.
+During these presentations, viewers visually guide themselves at their own pace through the basics of the study displayed on the slides, while a pre-recorded presentation focuses on explanation, clarification, and discussion of key elements of the work.
+Presenters will have a scheduled 90-minute time period to answer questions live, virtually (Thursday and Friday only), which provides the opportunity for viewers to engage in discussion and to have one-on-one interactions with both the presenter and fellow viewers.
+Viewing each poster counts for 15 minutes of PDHs; participation in the live, virtual question and answer portion counts for 15 minutes of PDHs.

-Technical sessions consist of a 20-minute oral presentation followed by a brief 10-minute question and answer period to allowing the presenter to clarify information for the audience.
-The purpose is to communicate scientific information or highlight clinical innovations in an efficient form.
+Technical sessions are 30-minute pre-recorded oral presentations.
+The purpose of a technical session is to communicate scientific information or highlight clinical innovations in an efficient form.
 A technical session may have either a research or clinical focus.
 Technical research sessions present recent research findings, or research in progress.
 Technical clinical sessions address the applied clinical aspects of the professions, such as the methodology of a specific diagnostic, a therapeutic strategy, or a unique service delivery model used by the clinician.
 Technical sessions count for 30 minutes of PDHs.